 AlienApps operate through a deployed sensor and use APIs to integrate with the connected third-party technology.
 Select the sensor that can access the integration endpoint.
 The HTTPS connections to the API will originate from this sensor, so it is important to make sure the sensor has network access to the AlienApp API endpoints.

 Specify the connection information for your Carbon Black EDR server:

 - Server address: Enter the IP address or hostname of your Carbon Black EDR server.

 - API token: Click Change API token and enter the API token created in Carbon Black EDR.

 - Click Save.

-If the icon appears, there is a problem with the connection.
+If the icon displays, there is a problem with the connection.
 The Message column provides information about the issue.
 Repeat the steps to fix the configuration or troubleshoot your Carbon Black EDR connection.